rflores29/climatol/README.md

 # Climatol
-Homogenization of precipitation data with Climatol package
+Homogenization of daily precipitation data with Climatol package.